cockroachdb/copyist/README.md

 go test -run TestQueryName
 go test -run TestQueryName
 ```
 It should now run significantly faster.
+You can also define the COPYIST_RECORD
+environment variable (to any value) to make copyist run in recording mode.

 ## How do I reset the database between tests?
 The above section glossed over an important detail.
 When registering a driver